Desh (magazine): History

 The first editor of Desh was Satyendranath Majumdar (1891–1954), followed by Bankimchandra Sen. Sagarmoy Ghosh joined the magazine in 1939 and became its editor in 1976.
 Under his leadership, Desh emerged as India’s foremost literary magazine in a regional language.
 His first major achievement was securing a poem and short story—Sheth Katha (The Last Story)—from Rabindranath Tagore.

 Ghosh made Desh a hub for Bengal’s top writers while also making room for new talents.
 He stood firm against political pressure, notably when Bangladesh temporarily banned the magazine after Nirad C. Chaudhuri referred to it as "so-called Bangladesh" in an article.
 In 1997, he stepped down as editor due to health issues related to old age.
 Journalist and Ramon Magsaysay award winner Amitabha Chowdhury took over for a year.
 During this period, Desh transitioned from a purely literary magazine to one that also featured non-fiction essays on current affairs, history, and culture.
 In 1998, Harsha Dutta succeeded him.
-The magazine is currently edited by Suman Sengupta.
+The magazine is currently edited by Jayashree Roy.